egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 scenario definitions, and the scope of the model as described within problem formulation (1.1.3):*

 - *What variables would support taking this action or making this decision?*
 - *What additional variables may interact with this system (things we can’t control, but can hopefully measure)?*
 - *What variables have not been measured, but may interact with the system (often occurs in field or observational studies)?*
 - *What variables are indice or surrogate measures of variables that we cannot or have not measured?*
 - *In what ways do we expect these variables to interact (model structures)?*

+Based on our problem formulation, the expected predictor variables to use within our models are:

+- Bank elevation (by zone or elevation measure GPS)
+- Flow elevation, duration, time.
+- Livestock grazing (likely presence or absence (but can provide approximate intensity category), potentially by grazer type sheep/cattle)
+- Rainfall (potentially, but need to be careful about what period of rainfall data is relevant to the responses)
+- Site variables (random effects for hierarchical structure: sub-transects/quadrats \< transects \< site \< system/basin)
+- Exotic vegetation cover or diversity (for models with native vegetation as the response)
+- Time/season (the period over which the event has occurred, for regimes this will be standardised to a set number of years so will not be included as time but would be categorised into regime type TBC)

+Each of these variables is important for influencing decisions about the use of environmental water to achieve benefits for (native) riparian vegetation.
+Additional variables that may be useful but are difficult to obtain at the appropriate spatial resolution (such as soils and funghi) are unlikely to be added.
+We expect there to be interactions between flow and bank elevation, hence the need to incorporate the elevation in our models.
+There may be interactions between bank elevation and livestock impacts due to the softer ground at the bank margin being mroe susciptible to trampling.
+Exotic vegetation will also interact with bank elevation and flows.
+Rainfall in summer is likely to be more influential than rainfall in winter.

 ## 2.4 Define prior knowledge, data specification and evaluation